DavidHern0/AstroGenesis/README.md

 3. Install project dependencies: `composer install`.

 4. Configure the environment file: duplicate the .env.example file and rename it to .env.
 Adjust the configuration as needed.

+5. .env has 3 configurations for Astrogenesis: BOOST, NUM_BOTS, MAX_GALAXY_POS

+- BOOST: The larger this number, the more resources will be generated.
+Default: 50

+- NUM_BOTS: Number of CPU or bots.
+Default: 75

+- MAX_GALAXY_POS: Maximum number of solar systems available for spawning (CPU and Player).
+Default: 30

+- NUM_BOTS / MAX_GALAXY_POS > 2 is recommended to create a galaxy with sufficient life.

-5. Generate an application key: `php artisan key:generate`.
+6. Generate an application key: `php artisan key:generate`.

-6. Run migrations and seeders: `php artisan migrate --seed`.
+7. Run migrations and seeders: `php artisan migrate --seed`.

 ## Initialization